 Flux Factory is made up of artists of varying experiences, ancestries and identities, yet we acknowledge that over Flux Factory’s 29 years, the organization has been majority white.
 We aspire to be an arts community that centers BIPOC members through responsive listening and meeting people where they are, so we can learn and create knowledge together.
 We believe in relationships and building community.

 If you would like to be involved with Flux Factory and Rhizome initiatives, and to find out about opportunities for Black artists, please email firstname.lastname@example.org with the subject line “Rhizome Project.”

-Our histories are often confined to the margins and redacted to a distorted past tense.
+These shared stories become less visible as we move through the present and into the future.
+Our histories are often confined to the margins (a tunnel of its own) and redacted to a distorted past tense.
 In their place, a violent vernacular has been built, creating an imaging that finds Black Folks – to quote sociologist and scholar Ruha Benjamin: “trapped between regimes of invisibility and hypervisibility”

 Pop-Up Exhibition, April 29 – May 2, 2021

 A conversation between black artists establishing self identity in the crux of the absolutisms associated with Blackness while defying the devices nature of the white gaze.